 This study used school report card data from the 2018-2019 school year that is publicly available from the South Carolina Department of Education (https://ed.sc.gov/data/report-cards/).
 Schools in districts that had special characteristics were excluded in this study.
 These districts included the Charter Institute at Erskine, Palmetto Unified School District, SC Department of Juvenile Justice, SC Governor's School for the Arts and Humanities, SC Governor's School for Science and Math, and SC School for the Deaf and the Blind.
 School report cards for South Carolina are summarized for four school types: primary, elementary, middle, and high schools.
 Schools with grades spanning grade levels may have report cards for more than one school type.
 Primary schools were excluded in this study considering that some variables were not measured at primary schools, and the sample size was small.
 Additionally, schools without teacher retention rates data for both current year and three-year averages were excluded in this study.
 Therefore, participating schools consisted of 1,100 public schools in 82 school districts in South Carolina.
 Among the 1,100 schools, 536 (48.7%) schools were located in rural areas, and 564 (51.3%) were located in urban areas.
-Among the 1,100 schools, 69 schools had both elementary and middle school types or both middle and high school types, and 11 schools had all elementary, middle, and high school types.
+Among the 1,100 schools, 69 schools had both elementary and middle school types.
 Therefore, 649 (59.0%) were elementary schools, 314 (28.5%) were middle schools, and 228 (20.7%) were high schools.